chibiboba/JS-120/JS 129/JS 129 study guide.md

 ```

 ##### Method Execution Context (Implicit)

+- Method calls implicitly use the calling object as its execution context.

 - Method calls / method execution syntax provide an implicit execution context.
   - We are using an explicit object to call the method, but JavaScript interprets the object as the implicit context.